willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 |          | Sink      |                 978 |
 |          | Treadmill |                 876 |
-: Attention map counts by location for each network stream (BEOID), temporal has fewer due to the temporal window {#tbl:beoid-gaze-attention-map-counts}
+: Attention map counts by location for each network stream (BEOID), temporal has fewer maps due to the limited number of temporal window positions.

-Methods:

-* Model attention as a 2D Gaussian around center of gaze
-* Find top-N peaks and compare them to the center of gaze, pick the one closest, then plot cumulative frequency at 10%, 20% etc
-* As above but instead threshold correctness at X% distance
+  {#tbl:beoid-gaze-attention-map-counts}

+\newpage

 ### Qualitative attention map evaluation